 This exam will be cumulative and will account for 35% of your grade.
-The mid-term #2 exam is closed book, multiple-choice and essay or case-based questions.
+The Final Exam is closed book, multiple-choice and essay or case-based questions.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-Students must pass the combination of the midterms and assignment in order to pass the course.
+Students must pass the combination of the midterm, final and assignment in order to pass the course.